ska-telescope/lmc-base-classes/docs/src/guide/getting_started.rst

    For methods which are long running, an additional method can be implemented to check that the component is in the allowed state.
-   This sanity check should be used by the concurrency mechanism to evaluate if it has the green light execute the component conrol.
+   This sanity check should be used by the concurrency mechanism to evaluate if it has the green light to execute the component control.

    Note that component *control* and component *monitoring* are decoupled from each other.
 So, for example, a component manager's